-In DCT 12.0.0 and above, one new service (container) has been introduced named Masking.
+8 In DCT 12.0.0 and above, one new service (container) has been introduced named Masking .
 The memory and CPU requirement for this newly added service (container) is 512Mi and 500m, respectively.
 This container creates a new persistent volume of 1GB dynamically.
 If you are using pre-existing static persistent volumes for other existing pods (i.e. gateway and database), similarly to these pods, create a new persistent volume claim for the masking pod, then update the maskingPvcName property in the values.yaml with the name of static persistent volume claim.
 For customizing the masking service resources (i.e. requests and limits) and properties, please refer to the values.yaml file in the Helm chart of the current release.

-Starting from DCT 15.0.0 we have introduced one new service (container) named virtualizationapp.

-The memory and CPU requirement for this newly added service (container) is 512Mi and 600m, respectively.
+8 Starting from DCT 15.0.0 we have introduced one new service (container) named virtualization- app.
+8 app .
+The memory and CPU requirement for this newly added service (container) is 512Mi and 600m, mkdir dct-x.0.0